carson-katri/geometry-script/book/src/tutorials/city-builder.md

     return geometry
 ```

-Run the script to create the tree, then add a *Geometry Nodes* modifier to your curve object and select the *City Builger* node group.
+Run the script to create the tree, then add a *Geometry Nodes* modifier to your curve object and select the *City Builder* node group.

 ## Buildings
 Let's start with the buildings.
 We'll distribute points on a grid with `size_x` and `size_y`.